 Use headlines, bulleted lists, and other visual elements to make your item details easy for buyers to find.

-Clearly describe wear and tear, flaws, defects, malfunctions, missing parts or accessories, and any other special traits.
+Clearly describe wear and tear, flaws, defects, malfunctions, missing parts or accessories, and any other imperfections.

-Buyers tend to focus on a few key details within the item description before purchasing an item.
-Sometimes not including this information in your listing can lead to a misunderstanding about what's actually being sold.
+Buyers tend to focus on a few key details when reading an item's description.
+If you don't include item details in your listing, it could lead to a misunderstanding about what's actually being sold.

 Not including all the relevant details about the item

-To let buyers know exactly what they're getting and to help enhance the value of your item, here's a list of item details that you may want to include in your listing:
+To let buyers know exactly what they're getting, and to help enhance the value of your item, be sure to include relevant details in your description, such as:

 Item condition and quality